Eddie the Eagle (film): Development

 Eddie the Eagle is a co-production of Marv Films (UK), Studio Babelsberg (Germany) and Saville Productions (US).

 Development on the film was first reported in 2007 as a project of Irish director Declan Lowney with Steve Coogan to appear in the lead role.
 In 2009 Rupert Grint was reportedly linked to the role of Edwards.

 In March 2015, it was announced that 20th Century Fox had acquired the film, with Taron Egerton and Hugh Jackman starring and Dexter Fletcher directing, from a screenplay by Sean Macaulay and Simon Kelton.
 Egerton would portray Eddie "The Eagle" Edwards, while Jackman would portray Bronson Peary, his coach; Jackman's character was confirmed as fictional by Eddie Edwards.
 It was also announced that Matthew Vaughn, who produced Kingsman: The Secret Service, would reunite with the studio, serving as a producer on the film, while Adam Bohling, David Reid, Rupert Maconick and Valerie Van Galde would also serve as producers.
 That same month, it was announced that Christopher Walken had joined the film, portraying the role of Jackman's character's mentor.

 The film received funds of €2.2 million from the German Federal Film Fund (DFFF).

 Filming

 Principal photography took place in Oberstdorf and Garmisch-Partenkirchen in Bavaria, in Seefeld in Tirol, at the Pinewood Studios and in London from 9 March to 3 May 2015.
-Dry slope scenes were filmed at a dry ski slope in Bracknell, Berkshire, UK.
+Dry slope scenes were filmed at a dry ski slope in Bracknell, Berkshire, England.